lemon07r/pampax/README.md

 ### Using API-Based Reranking

-PAMPA supports API-based reranking as an alternative to the local Transformers.js cross-encoder.
+PAMPAX supports API-based reranking as an alternative to the local Transformers.js cross-encoder.
 This allows you to use remote reranking services for improved search precision.

 **Supported Reranking APIs:**
 - ✅ Cohere Rerank API